gabriele-vargiu/gabriele-vargiu/README.md

 ### Stuff I do/did/doing:

-_things marked are either completed or so close to finish i already published the repo_
+_Things marked are completed and will receive updates whenever i feel like it or not at all; Things with a link next to it are published but not completed as I want or I'm not planning on stop giving updates._

 - [ ] Single js file css based WYSIWYG word processor.
 - [ ] Python QT vCard full spec editor.